 Most dog bite injury claims are pursued against the dog owner’s homeowner’s insurance policy.
 This type of case is much less common than a car accident, and you more than likely need a personal injury attorney with specialized experience in premises liability, dog bite cases, medical malpractice, and personal injury cases can help you get the compensation for medical treatments from the dog’s owner.

 Georgia Dog Bite Law

 Georgia tends to favor dog owners when it pertains to dog bites.
 As such, if you’re preparing to bring a dog bite case against a dog owner, you will carry the duty of proving negligence.

-Under Georgia’s modified version of the “one bite rule”, a person who has experienced an injury due to a bite by a dog needs to prove that the dog was vicious or had aggressive tendencies and that the owner had knowledge of their dog’s aggression.
+Under Georgia’s modified version of the “one bite rule,” a person who has experienced an injury due to a bite by a dog needs to prove that the dog was vicious or had aggressive tendencies and that the owner had knowledge of the dog’s aggression.
 You will also need to prove that the owner acted negligently in permitting the dog to roam freely.

 Why You Need an Attorney for Dog Bites in Georgia